gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 ### The list of the features:

 *   100% Responsive
-*   Multiple gallery views to choose from: Thumbnails, Image Browser, Slideshow  for galleries and Compact Album, Extended Album views for albums
+*   Multiple gallery views to choose from: Thumbnails, Image Browser, Slide show  for galleries and Compact Album, Extended Album views for albums
 *   Supports the following types of image files:  JPG, JPEG, PNG and GIF
 *   Unlimited quantity of photos in gallery
 *   Possibility of adding unlimited quantity of galleries/albums